 The next time we look at the shipping software, we will see your order in our received orders queue.
 When we know it can be prepared and shipped to you in a reasonable amount of time, we will generate a shipping label for your order.
 Creating this label will also generate a USPS tracking number for the order which, once it is shipped, you will be able to use to determine its location.

 THE EMAIL YOU RECEIVE FROM THE SQUADRON WITH TRACKING INFORMATION is our acknowledgment to you that your order has been received and will now be assembled.
 It does NOT mean the order has shipped.
 So after you make an order, please don't expect to be able to track it immediately.
 It means we have got it and are ready to put it together for you and it will now be assembled and it will track when after it is complete and ready to go the Post Office has received and scanned it.

 Usually a shipment will track within a week you receive the tracking email.
 But in case of a delay or if we are backed up on orders it will not track until the items in the shipment are fully assembled and the shipment includes everything in it you requested.
 Tracking begins when the Post Office scans an item; it does not happen at the Squadron.
 When an item tracks that means the PO has received it and put the delivery process in motion.

 CHECKING ORDER STATUS

-Please don't email immediately asking about order status.
-We will make sure every order is filled, but we can not ship things 5 minutes before you order them as Amazon.com does.
-If after at least a week or so has gone by since you have made an online order and you appear not to have received an email and you want to double-check to see if an order has been received:
+Please don't email immediately after you make an order asking about its "status."
+We will make sure every order is filled, we just can not ship things 5 minutes before you order them as Amazon.com does.
+We would have to charge $40 per DVD in order to provide that sort of service.
+You will receive the email with a tracking number within a few days of your making an order.
+If after two weeks since you have made an online order and you appear not to have received the email with tracking information in it and you want to double-check to see if an order has been received: